micropython/micropython/ports/linux-kernel/README.rst

 Features
 --------

+You can visit `here <https://github.com/Jongy/micropython-kernel-snippets>`_ to see many snippets that make use of the APIs (and this project in general).

 The Python interpreter allows quick testing and prototyping with kernel APIs.
 The ``kernel_ffi`` builtin module provides many of the APIs available in this port.